A1exanderBates/CryptocurrencyForecastApp/README.md

 ## Trend Analysis: ACF and PACF
 The auto-correlation and partial auto-correlation plots are useful to determine the cyclicality of each of the cryptocurrencies.

-## Additional info
+## Additional info and Personal Contribution
-I was responsible the idea, finding the data, and for constructing the first version, which had the prophet model and the plotlys.
-In addition, I helped write the 'about' page.
+I conceptualized the app, extracted the data, and produced the first working version.

 The app was created using flexdashboard in R studio.
 Packages required to construct the app can be found in the rmd file provided.